|Gold & Silver|

 Pinos has all permits in-place for production and is currently being moved towards construction under its PEA and will begin construction of a 200 tonnes-per-day (“tpd”) mining operation with a path to ramp-up to 400 tpd within two years of initial production.

 As the final step to funding construction, on June 24, 2020, Candelaria reported it had closed a US$9.0 million medium term loan facility (“Facility”) with Accendo Banco, S.A. (“Accendo Banco”).
 Funds advanced under the Facility will be used for financing construction of the Pinos project.
+Projects which are placed into production without first establishing mineral reserves supported by a technical report and completing a feasibility study have a much higher risk of economic or technical failure.
+If Candelaria makes a production decision for the Pinos Project which is not based on a feasibility study of mineral reserves demonstrating economic and technical viability, it faces increased uncertainty and technical and economic risks.

 Further information on the Pinos project can be found in Candelaria’s "NI 43-101 Preliminary Economic Assessment Study for the Pinos Project Zacatecas Mexico" (the "Pinos Technical Report") titled authored by Jose Antonio Olmedo, Geol.
 Eng., M.Sc. and David J. Salari, P. Eng., dated October 16, 2018 and effective September 13, 2018.
 The Pinos Technical Report was prepared in accordance with NI 43-101 and is available on Candelaria's company profile at www.sedar.com.